mrmcwethy/Adafruit_CircuitPython_APDS9960/README.rst

 .. code:: python

-  from board import SCL, SDA
-  import adafruit_apds9960 as apds9960
+  from board import SCL, SDA, A1 import adafruit_apds9960 as apds9960 import busio
-  from adafruit_bus_device import I2CDevice

 To set-up the device to gather data, initialize the I2CDevice using SCL and SDA pins.
 Then initialize the libary.
 Optionally provide an interrupt